 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Dangers and Warnings.
+Pay particular attention to Notices, Cautions, Warnings and Dangers.

 This manual has been designed to assist in maintaining the vehicle in accordance with procedures developed by the manufacturer.
 Adherence to these procedures and troubleshooting tips will ensure the best possible service from the product.
 To reduce the chance of personal injury or property damage, the following must be carefully observed: